By Edward Lucas

 Why it is Necessary to View Pirates as Insurgents

 In the past several years the international community has deployed a significant amount of resources to curtailing pirate activity off the coast of Somalia.
 These efforts have included sending dozens of foreign warships to the region and establishing special courts to try suspected pirates in Kenya.
 Despite these efforts, the number of pirate attacks carried out off of Somalia has increased dramatically since 2006.
+Lastly, you http://vozhispananews.com/new-york-new-york-casino-las-vegas-photos/ need to be aware of one crucial factor that comes with most online casino bonuses.
 This steady increase in attacks demonstrates the failure of international efforts thus far.
 While a strong naval presence in the Gulf of Aden is still necessary, the roots of piracy are found on land.
 Rather than simply treating anti-piracy operations as a policing mission, the international community must incorporate lessons learned from successful counter-insurgency operations.
 These lessons include the need to confront economic and societal aspects of an insurgency.

 Without a viable alternative, the young men of Somalia’s coastal regions have little incentive to abandon piracy.
 Furthermore, as piracy constitutes the major economic activity in a number of Somali port cities, much of the local populace has come to rely on the wealth brought by pirates.
 Although Somalia is still plagued by immense political problems, the international community needs to develop the region’s economy.
 While this is a considerable challenge in southern Somalia, foreign governments could begin by engaging more closely with Somaliland, which enjoys relative political stability.
 While improving the economic conditions in Somaliland will not directly effect the pirate strongholds – most of which are located in Puntland – a more prosperous Somaliland could prove beneficial to the wider region.
 The international community should also engage with local and regional forces to establish a regional coast guard.
 This force would not only combat pirates directly, but also protect Somalia’s coast from illegal foreign fishing vessels.
 By adequately protecting Somalia’s natural resources this would both provide an economic alternative to piracy and remove one of the pirates’ principal claims to legitimacy.

 Like most counter-insurgency operations, the efforts to quell Somalia-based piracy will be lengthy and difficult.
 Although the international community has already invested significant resources toward ending piracy, it has thus far failed to reduce the threats to merchant vessels.
 In order to substantially improve maritime security off the Somali coast, piracy should first be viewed as a form of insurgency, rather than simply a criminal matter.
 Examining piracy as an insurgency allows for the importation of certain applicable policies that have proven effective in counter-insurgency operations.
 Successful counter-insurgency campaigns require capable local security forces.
 The international community needs to do more to develop Somalia’s maritime and land security forces.
 While the political situation in southern Somalia makes this practically impossible, Puntland, where many of the pirate organizations are located, has some semblance of a central government.
 If the government of Puntland were able to exercise a “monopoly of legitimate physical violence within” its territorial boundaries – including its maritime boundaries – this would significantly hamper the Puntland-based pirates’ ability to continue hijacking ships (Weber 2004, 33).
+Some welcome bonuses at internet casinos are paid out over https://starlitenewsng.com/free-online-video-poker-games-no-download/ a certain period.
 A successful counter-insurgency also requires that the local populace believe that economic development will allow for a better life in the future.
 Currently, perhaps the best chance many young Somalis have for a better life – other than emigration – involves hijacking ships.
 If piracy is to become unappealing for Somalis, there needs to be other economic opportunities available.
+Live Lightning Roulette will be a year old on August 1st, In that time, numerous strategies have been built or attempted to guarantee the perfect way to play this https://www.fontdload.com/how-to-be-a-good-blackjack-dealer/ game.
 While establishing a functioning economy in Somalia will undoubtedly be a long and uncertain process, the current levels of piracy off Somalia should act as a reminder to the international community of the broader risks associated with abandoning entire regions of the globe to perpetual deprivation.
 Finally, counter-insurgency operations must be perceived as maintaining the moral high-ground.
 Currently, pirate organizations use claims of protecting Somalia’s waters from illegal fishing and dumping to legitimate their actions.
 In order to deny pirates these moral arguments, the international community needs to ensure that Somali waters are not being exploited.
 While protecting a 2,000 mile coastline is a daunting challenge, this task could be made simpler if countries with large seafood industries better regulated the activities of their fishing fleets.

 References and Further Reading ‘